Major Trauma Coordinators

 Introduction

-Salford Care Organisation is part of a network of Major Trauma Centres (MTC) across England which specialise in managing seriously injured adults.
+Salford Care Organisation is part of a national network of Major Trauma Centres (MTC) in England, providing specialist care for seriously injured adults.
+The service offers comprehensive care from admission, including assessment, diagnostics, surgery if needed, critical care, ward treatment, and rehabilitation.

 What to expect as part of your admission